awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

    Are you sure you want to continue connecting (yes/no)?
    ```

 1. \(IPv6 only\) Alternatively, you can connect to the instance using its IPv6 address\.
 Specify the ssh command with the path to the private key \(\.pem\) file, the appropriate user name, and the IPv6 address\.
-For example, if you used an Amazon Linux AMI, the user name is `ec2-user`\.
+For example, if you used Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`\.

    ```
    ssh -i /path/my-key-pair.pem ec2-user@2001:db8:1234:1a00:9691:9503:25ad:1761